 A Book-Length Chronicle of the Island’s Renewal: 9/24 ᴡᴇᴅ.
-“Old House Maturity” Book Launch
+“Beyond Aged” Book Launch

 In 2023, the X-Basic team considered reprinting and revising “Maturing Taipei” (2020), a special publication celebrating 20 years of old house renewal in Taipei.
 Through extensive discussions, we realized that many projects featured in the original book had fulfilled their purpose.
 Times had changed, as had the people and places involved.
 Our team’s role had also evolved – from observers and participants to hands-on practitioners of old house renewal.
 As we moved from being observers to facing the hands-on challenges of restoration, our perspective on old houses naturally shifted.